 Graph – 2: 1998 Data

+NOTE: I would suggest revising the second chart to track the format of the first, i.e., with ECAR at the top right of the chart instead of the bottom right.

 Fuel Structure

 There are five fuel types used in the generation of electricity in the Eastern Interconnect.
-Of these five, coal accounts for majority of fuel used, approximately 45%.
+Of these five, coal accounts for approximately 45%.
 Coal is also the worst pollutant of all the fuels used in the generation mix.
-The two pollutants most targeted by environmentalists are emitted by coal burning; Nitrous Oxide and Sulfur dioxide which are precursors to acid rain.
+Coal burning emits the two pollutants most targeted by environmentalists, Nitrous Oxide and Sulfur Doxide, which are precursors to acid rain.
 Programs aimed at reducing these pollutants require very stringent measures to be implemented.
 In order to comply, plants will have to install pollution control devices.
 Failure to comply will result in monetary penalties.
-The penalties, coupled with the cost of installing these devices will decrease the economic advantages of coal fired generation.
+The penalties, coupled with the cost of installing these devices, will decrease the economic advantages of coal fired generation.

-On the other hand units fired by nuclear and gas, which currently account for 16% and 14% respectively of all fuel used in electricity generation, will benefit as their pollution levels are very low.
-Due to the fact that there are no plans for new nuclear plants on the horizon, gas will most probably be the successor to coal as the leading fuel.
+On the other hand units fired by nuclear and gas, which currently account for 16% and 14% respectively of all fuel used in electricity generation, may benefit from new environmental regulations because their pollution levels are very low.
+Due to the fact that there are no plans for new nuclear plants on the horizon, gas is the most likely successor to coal as the leading fuel.

 Oil and Hydro are the two least used fuels in electricity generation accounting for 11% and 14% of all fuel used in the generation of electricity

+Electricty Futures

 Electricity futures and options are structured in much the same way as futures on other commodities.
 Starting in 1996, the New York Mercantile Exchange began offering power option contracts for power delivered at two spot market sites or hubs.
 Today three market hubs on the Eastern Interconnect are traded on the NYMEX; Cinergy, Entergy and PJM.
-The Chicago Board of Trade lists the ComEd and TVA contracts; the Minneapolis Grain Exchange lists the Twin Cities contract.
-These sophisticated financial instruments give power marketers and brokers the capacity to hedge against future price fluctuations of electricity, thus providing more stable prices over the long run.
+The Chicago Board of Trade lists the ComEd, PJM and TVA contracts; the Minneapolis Grain Exchange lists the Twin Cities contract.
+These sophisticated financial instruments give parties the capacity to hedge against future price fluctuations of electricity, thus providing more stable prices over the long run.
 They also provide price transparency.
 These contracts are essentially another development in the attempt to achieve an efficient, competitive market for electricity.

-The futures market is augmented by a very active over the counter (OTC) market that trades from 6.30am to 4.30pm. eastern time.
+The futures market is augmented by an over the counter (OTC) market.
 This market evolved around the aforementioned hubs.

-The O.T.C. market sees volumes of hundreds of thousands of Mwh a day.
+NOTE: I moved this section and thus it is underlined in its entirety.
+However, I made a few substantive changes – I added the PJM contract to the contracts listed on the Chicago Board of Trade, referred to parties in the6th line instead of power marketers and brokers and revised the second paragraph quite substantially because it was not accurate as previously drafted.

 Significant Future Developments